 Sable McCleery had an insatiable desire to travel and nothing major holding her back in the USA.
-She moved to Spain after packing her bags and leaving for Prague and Barcelona where she is located today.
-This is her journey and story about life today as an expat in Europe.
+She chose Spain after packing her bags and leaving for Prague and Barcelona where she is located today.
+This is her journey and story about life today as an Expat in Europe.
 You can follow Sable on Instagram and Twitter and see her work as a designer here.

 WCIL: WHERE DO YOU ORIGINALLY COME FROM?